hmoeneclaey/website/content/publication/2025_differential/index.md

 publication:
 publication_short: _ArXiv preprint_

-abstract: The language of homotopy type theory has proved to be appropriate as an internal language for various higher toposes, for example with Synthetic Algebraic Geometry for the Zariski topos.
-In this paper we apply such techniques to the higher topos corresponding to the light condensed sets of Dustin Clausen and Peter Scholze.
-This seems to be an appropriate setting to develop synthetic topology, similar to the work of Martín Escardó.
-To reason internally about light condensed sets, we use homotopy type theory extended with 4 axioms.
-Our axioms are strong enough to prove Markov’s principle, LLPO and the negation of WLPO.
-We also define a type of open propositions, inducing a topology on any type.
-This leads to a synthetic topological study of (second countable) Stone and compact Hausdorff spaces.
-Indeed all functions are continuous in the sense that they respect this induced topology, and this topology is as expected for these classes of types.
-For example, any map from the unit interval to itself is continuous in the usual epsilon-delta sense.
-We also use the synthetic homotopy theory given by the higher types of homotopy type theory to define and work with cohomology.
-As an application, we prove Brouwer’s fixed-point theorem internally.
+abstract: Synthetic algebraic geometry uses homotopy type theory extended with three axioms to develop algebraic geometry internal to a higher version of the Zariski topos.
+In this article we make no essential use of the higher structure and use homotopy type theory only for convenience.
+We define étale, smooth and unramified maps between schemes in synthetic algebraic geometry using a new synthetic definition.
+We give the usual characterizations of these classes of maps in terms of injectivity, surjectivity and bijectivity of differentials.
+We also show that the tangent spaces of smooth schemes are finite free modules.
+Finally, we show that unramified, étale and smooth schemes can be understood very concretely via the expected local algebraic description.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.